clearlinux/clear-linux-documentation/source/clear-linux/tutorials/telemetry-backend/Telemetry-backend.rst

    passwd: password updated successfully

-Enter `postgres` for the current value of the password and then enter a new password, retype it to verify the new password and the PostgreSQL database password will be updated.
+Enter `postgres` for the current value of the password and then enter a new password, retype it to verify the new password and the :guilabel:`PostgreSQL` database password will be updated.

 The script finalizes installation and finishes.